 UTMB’s Health System provides comprehensive care through a growing network of campus- and community-based clinics, in its Galveston-based inpatient care complex and Level III trauma center, and in collaboration with clinical partners in mainland Galveston County and beyond.
 Areas of clinical excellence at UTMB include the Texas Transplant Center, burns care, women’s health, stroke care, cardiovascular services, geriatrics, metabolic disorders (including treatment for obesity and diabetes), and cancer.
 UTMB is also working on numerous pilot programs to better address the needs of special populations.

-UTMB’s Specialty Care Center at Victory Lakes opened in late spring 2010, providing patients and their physicians a resource for the type of advanced care found only at university medical centers.
+UTMB’s Specialty Care Center at Victory Lakes provides patients and their physicians a resource for the type of advanced care found only at university medical centers.
 Services include advanced imaging, Ambulatory Surgery Center, Breast Health Center, Center for Weight Management, Orthopaedic and Rehabilitation Center, Pelvic Health and Continence Center, and surgical specialty care.